Hyundai i30 Common Problems and Solutions

 Problem:

-The leather on your steering wheel is peeling off.
+The leather on your steering wheel is flaking.

 Solution:

-This is very common to see, particularly on older models.
-There are no repair options to consider here.
-You will have to find the right steering wheel from our list of i30 parts and replace the steering wheel entirely.
+This is very common to see, especially on older models.
+There are no repair options available here.
+You will need to choose the correct steering wheel from our list of i30 parts and replace it completely.

 Difficulty level